The electrifying history of Nikola Tesla

 In his teenage years, Tesla fell incredibly ill – a problem caused in part by how much he had been overworking himself.

-Eventually, with the help of some other bright minds, Tesla began working for the Continental Edison Company, where he dreamed of one day meeting the inventor himself.
+Eventually, with the help of other bright minds, Tesla moved to Paris and began working for the Continental Edison Company.
+There, he dreamed of one day meeting the inventor.

-When Nikola achieved this feat, however, the engineers told him that the offer had been a joke.
-Tesla then left the company in the following 6 months.
+When Nikola achieved this feat, the other electrical engineers told him that the offer had been a joke.
+Tesla then left the company in the following six months.

 Unwilling to give up on his dreams of greatness, Tesla developed a relationship with two businessmen, who helped him to develop the Tesla Electric Light and Manufacturing Company.

-During this time, he also applied for several patents, which were assigned to the business, rather than himself.
+During this time, he also applied for several patents that were assigned to the business rather than himself.

-During that time, Tesla was working as a ditch digger for only $2 per day.
+At that time, Tesla worked as a ditch digger for only $2 per day.

 In 1887, Nikola met a pair of investors who backed the formation of his new electric company.
 From a laboratory in Manhattan, Tesla was able to begin working on the alternate current induction motor.

-This creation solved many of the technical problems that the AC had faced until then.
-The Westinghouse company licensed the technology, and the fantastic inventions of Nikola Tesla began to grow.
+This creation solved many of the technical problems that the AC system had faced until then.
+The George Westinghouse company licensed the technology, and the fantastic inventions of Nikola Tesla began to grow.

 What is Nikola Tesla famous for?